Side Effects of Kangen Water: An Honest Answer

 Who this isn't for

-The honest upfront answer
+The honest answer upfront

-What adjustment effects are commonly reported
+What adjustment effects are commonly reported?

-Loose stools or diarrhoea
+Loose stools or increased bowel frequency

 Mild headaches